Contrast-Security-OSS/docs/content/user/ui/application/Exclusions.md

 ## Types of exclusions

 Exclusions can apply to an input, URLs or code.
-Contrast won’t process any inputs that match the exclusion criteria.
-Each exclusion only applies to the application for which it was created.
+Contrast won’t process any inputs that match the exclusion criteria, and each exclusion only applies to the application for which it was created.
 Please review the options for the type of exclusion you would like to set up.

 ### Input